Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

 It might be advantageous for Maximizer to keep his memory mode private.
 This motivates the following final weakening of Hope~\ref{hope:finite-mem}.

 \begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal strategies that use only private finite memory. \end{hope}

 The main contribution of this paper is to crush all these hopes.
 That is, Hope~\ref{hope:general} is false, even if all weakenings proposed in Hopes \ref{hope:MR}-\ref{hope:finite-private-mem} are imposed \emph{at the same time}.
-Specifically, we show: \begin{theorem} There is a turn-based reachability game (necessarily, by \cref{prop:story-state-of-the-art}, with infinite action sets for Minimizer) with the following properties: \begin{enumerate} \item for every Maximizer state, Maximizer has at most two actions to choose from; \item for every state Maximizer has a strategy to visit the target state with probability~$1$, regardless of Minimizer's strategy; \item for every Maximizer strategy that uses only a step counter and private finite memory and randomization, for every $\eps > 0$, Minimizer has a strategy so that the target state is visited with probability at most~$\eps$. \end{enumerate} \end{theorem}
+Specifically, we show the following theorem \verynew{(stated in more detail as \cref{thm:no-sc-plus-finite} later on)}. \begin{theorem} There is a turn-based reachability game (necessarily, by \cref{prop:story-state-of-the-art}, with infinite action sets for Minimizer) with the following properties: \begin{enumerate} \item for every Maximizer state, Maximizer has at most two actions to choose from; \item for every state Maximizer has a strategy to visit the target state with probability~$1$, regardless of Minimizer's strategy; \item for every Maximizer strategy that uses only a step counter and private finite memory and randomization, for every $\eps > 0$, Minimizer has a strategy so that the target state is visited with probability at most~$\eps$. \end{enumerate} \end{theorem}

 This lower bound trivially carries over to concurrent stochastic games with infinite Minimizer action sets, and for all Borel objectives that subsume reachability, e.g., B\"uchi, co-B\"uchi, Parity, average-reward and total-reward.